roundhouse/FormBuilder-2-Craft-CMS/README.md

 #### 1. Time Submission

 Time submission will prevent spam bots for submitting the form too quickly.
 You need to enter a time (seconds) it should take a real person to submit a form.
-Typically 3 seconds is good enought.
+Typically 3 seconds is good enough.

 ##### 2. Honeypot Method